lheritagetyk/tyk-demo/deployments/fdxri-fapi/README.md

 - ✅ Link client types to products
 - ✅ Import users into Keycloak
 - ✅ Import FDX scopes into Keycloak
+- ✅ **Update portalwebhook `.env` file** with Portal Admin API token
+- ✅ **Start tyk-grpc-plugin container** (gRPC service on port 5555)
+- ✅ **Start portalwebhook container** (webhook service on port 8899)
+- ✅ **Start fdxwebui container** (DPoP service on port 3010, UI on port 3030)

 **Note:** The bootstrap script automatically sets up the Keycloak `fapi-demo` realm with all FAPI 2.0 configurations, so no manual Keycloak setup is required.
+All services are containerized and started automatically.

 ## 📁 Directory Structure